 of things that were once popular and that might still be popular if you

 re-brand and sell them again, the Evil Dead remake is slated to open in 20

 countries along with North America this weekend.
 The remake of Sam Raimi’s

 seminal horror-comedy is scripted by Diablo Cody (Juno) and helmed by first-time feature director Fede

 last month’s South by Southwest Film Festival to mixed reviews.

 Check back with us on Sunday for updated live reports on the global box office.

-WASHINGTON D.C. -- Oscar®-winning actress Charlize Theron will receive the "CinemaCon Distinguished Decade of Achievement in Film Award," it was announced today by the convention's managing director, Mitch Neuhauser.
-CinemaCon, the official convention of The National Association of Theatre Owners (NATO), the largest and most important gathering of cinema owners and operators from around the world, will be held April 23 - 26, 2012 at Caesars Palace in Las Vegas.
-Theron will be presented with this special honor at the "CinemaCon Big Screen Achievement Awards" ceremony to take place on Thursday evening, April 26, in The Colosseum at Caesars Palace.
+WASHINGTON D.C. -- Elizabeth Banks will receive the "CinemaCon® Award For Excellence In Acting" at this year's CinemaCon, it was announced today by the convention's Managing Director Mitch Neuhauser.
+CinemaCon, the largest and most important convention for the motion picture theatre industry, will be held from April 15-18, 2013 at Caesars Palace in Las Vegas at which time more than 5,000 industry members will be gathering.
+Banks will be presented with this special honor at the "CinemaCon Big Screen Achievement Awards" ceremony to take place on Thursday evening, April 18, in The Colosseum at Caesars Palace.
 The Coca-Cola Company, the official presenting sponsor of CinemaCon, will host the final night gala awards program.